TheOrcDev/orcish-openai-connector/README.md

 ## Getting Started

-Follow these steps to set up and run the Orcish OpenAI Connector on your local machine.
+Follow these steps to set up and run the Orcish OpenAI Connector.

 ### Prerequisites